EU to present plan to reduce Russia energy dependency | DW | 08.03.2022

 Novak said the Nord Stream 1 pipeline, which carries Russian gas to Germany via the Baltic Sea, is "utilized at a maximum of 100%."
 Novak also warned that a ban on Russian energy imports would have "catastrophic" consequences for Europe.

 "Nobody will benefit from this," Novak told Russian state television.
-"Although European politicians are pushing us to this with their statements and accusations against Russia," he added.
+"Although European politicians are pushing us to this with their statements and accusations against Russia."

 German Chancellor Olaf Scholz said that although Berlin supported tough measures against Moscow, Russian energy supplies remained "essential" for daily life in Europe.